chriwill/interconnect2016/flightstradeoffanalytics/README.md

 <img src="images/Bluemix_Catalog_Tradeoff_Create.png" width="250">

-Next it will ask to restage the application because of the newly added service, click on 'RESTAGE'.
+Next it will ask to restage the application to use the newly added service, click on 'RESTAGE'.

 <img src="images/Bluemix_Restage_Application.png" width="250">